phollyer/ElmX/README.md

 If you want to contribute, please do so.
 I'm happy to accept PRs.

- I'm not asking for much, just enough to buy me a beer every now and then.
-If you don't want to donate, that's fine too.
-I'm happy to provide this tool for free, and I'll continue to do so for as long as I can.

 ### Any Questions, Comments, Suggestions

 Please start a discussion.